andygrunwald/go-jira/README.md

 ### Create an issue

-Example how to create an issue.
+Example of how to create an issue.

 ```go
 package main